jsjoeio/100-days-twilio-twitter/README.md

 TWILIO_NUMBER=
 ```

-5. Get your variables and add them to your `.env` file.
+5. Get your variables and add them to your `.env` file 📝

 - `API_URL` will be your Firebase Database URL.
 It should look something like 'https://my-app.firebaseio.com/roundOne.json'
 * Note: with Firebase, we're not creating a "real" database, rather a JSON file that will store our tweets.
 This is why we've added `roundOne.json` to the end of the root URL.